Clinical Management and Leadership (CML)

 CML 6202.
 Human Resource Development.
 3 Credits.

 Methods, techniques and policies appropriate for the development and management of human resources complementary to an organization’s vision, strategy, and desired culture.
-Managerial knowledge, skills and behaviors required for the effective management of people to promote and maintain a professional health care organization will be explored.
+Managerial knowledge, skills and behaviors required for the effective management of people to promote and maintain a professional health care organization are explored.

 CML 6203.
 Health Information Quality and Outcomes.
 3 Credits.